pwncollege/intro-to-cybersecurity-dojo/intercepting-communication/level-3/DESCRIPTION.md

+In this challengem you will be attempting to connect to a remote host.
+You must first run `/challenge/run` in order to access the network: `/challenge/run` will drop you into a shell on a host with network access.
 From your host at 10.0.0.1, connect to some unknown remote host on the 10.0.0.0/24 subnet, on port 31337.

 Fortunately, there are only 256 possible hosts on this subnet, so you can just try them all!